MelHiour/lunchmoney-share-price-tracker/README.md

 - Get the API key for [lunchmoney.app](https://lunchmoney.app) here https://my.lunchmoney.app/developers (free)
 - Get the API key for [polygon.io](https://polygon.io).
 Just register and they will give you one (free)
 - Fork the repository
-- Create two new secreats in Settings - Secrets and variables - Actions - Repository secrets
+- Create two new secrets in Settings - Secrets and variables - Actions - Repository secrets
   - LUNCHMONEY_API
   - POLIGON_API
 - Populate the [config.yaml](https://github.com/MelHiour/lunchmoney-share-price-tracker/blob/main/config.yaml) with data